 The Brooklyn tenement where Maurice Ashley grew up didn’t appear to be fertile ground for greatness.
 Neighborhood violence was commonplace and he was becoming increasingly bored with school.
 The discovery of a chess book in the library proved to be his saving grace.
 The young man seized every opportunity to study game strategy and to play.

-In 1999, check medical Maurice became the first African American International Grand Master of Chess, indicating mastery on par with the greatest athletes in history.
+In 1999, Maurice became the first African American International Grand Master of Chess, indicating mastery on par with the greatest athletes in history.
 He’s often called “Tiger Woods of chess,” and he’s been profiled by CNN, CBS News, and The Charlie Rose Show.
 Maurice travels to Richmond each summer from his home in New York to lead summer chess camps for children.
 Outspoken about the importance of directing youth toward scholastic activities, he is a powerful role model for chess as well as excellence in general.
 In his own words, Maurice discusses chess, his family, and the future.

 Destiny from Defeat